 North Terrace Campus - Semester 1 - 2014

 General Course Information

-Course Code ECON 2503 Course Intermediate Mathematical Economics II Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible ECON 2005 Assumed Knowledge ECON 1004, ECON 1010 or equivalent Course Description This course concentrates on the mathematical methods that are required to understand current economics and to investigate economic models.
-Topics may include optimisation with and without constraints; linear models; and advanced matrix algebra.
+Course Code ECON 2503 Course Intermediate Mathematical Economics II Coordinating Unit School of Economics Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Incompatible ECON 2005 Assumed Knowledge ECON 1004, ECON 1010 or equivalent Course Description This course concentrates on the mathematical methods that are required to understand current economics and to investigate economic models.
+Topics may include optimisation with and without constraints; linear models; advanced matrix algebra; and linear differential equations.

 Course Coordinator: Dr Yaping Shan

 Office location: Nexus 10, Level 3, Room 3.25

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 To develop skills to study linear systems 2 To develop skills to study more realistic and complex nonlinear systems 3 To develop skills to solve maximization or minimization of a function of several variables in which the variables are constrained by equalities and inequalities 4 Learn mathematics for dynamic system 5 To develop abilities to interpret and to explain mathematical results and formulae in various contexts of economics and finance